 Foreshadowing: In the second game, the building you start in has a painting of two friends, who were tricked into killing each other.
 This is exactly what you have to pull at the end of the game on two Mafia bosses.

 Good Old Fisticuffs: Your weapon of choice is a punch to the face.
 Justified, in that he used to be a boxer, prior to the detective gig.

 Guide Dang It: Due to a rather awful last minute glitch, you'll probably need a guide to determine just what evidence to keep and what to ditch.
 Dispose of everything except the diary (motive), the ransom note (method), and the memo with the timetable (corroborates the other two).

 You have to dispose of: Gun 1, the murder weapon with your fingerprints on it.
 Map, a fake set of instructions on how to kidnap Mrs. Sternwood.
 Note 1, a fake IOU giving you a motive.
 File 5, a fake proposal for you to carry out the kidnapping in exchange for being let off the IOU.
 However, the game won't let you dispose of Gun 1 if you haven't used it to shoot open the bungalow, the doctor's cabinet, and the hitman in your office.

 The mugger is clearly using a revolver (which lacks a safety), and the game tells you after the third attempt that you're dealing with a bluff artist (though he WILL shoot you the fourth time).
 The only options that don't result in death are to either punch him (works three times) or give him some money.
-He'll be happy with just a quarter.
+He'll be happy to leave with just a $20 bill.